Death of Wolfgang Amadeus Mozart

-There are a range of views on each of these points, many of which have varied radically over time.
+There is a range of views on each of these points, many of which have varied radically over time.

 The course of Mozart's final illness

 Traditional narrative

 Mozart scholarship long followed the accounts of early biographers, which proceeded in large part from the recorded memories of his widow Constanze and her sister Sophie Weber as they were recorded in the biographies by Franz Niemetschek and Georg Nikolaus von Nissen.
 For instance, the important biography by Hermann Abert largely follows this account.
 The following is a summary of this view.

 When in August 1791 Mozart arrived in Prague to supervise the performance of his new opera La clemenza di Tito (K. 621), he was "already very ill".
 During this visit, Niemetschek wrote, "he was pale and expression was sad, although his good humour was often shown in merry jest with his friends."
 Following his return to Vienna (mid September 1791), Mozart's condition gradually worsened.
 For a while, he was still able to work and completed his Clarinet Concerto (K. 622), worked toward the completion of his Requiem (K. 626), and conducted the premiere performance of The Magic Flute (K. 620) on 30 September.
 Still, he became increasingly alarmed and despondent about his health.
 An anecdote from Constanze is related by Niemetschek: